sanjana2505006/MAD_Project/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-Repository-black?logo=github&logoColor=white)](https://github.com/sanjana2505006/MAD_Project)

+---

 ## Overview

 **MAD Project** is a modern mobile coding platform built with **React Native** that provides a focused, distraction-free environment for solving programming problems.
 Unlike traditional platforms, this app tracks user progress, engagement, and problem-solving metrics in real-time, providing insights and motivation to learners while keeping all resources within a single interface.

-This project aims to improve productivity and reduce the common distractions users face when learning to code online.
+This project aims to improve productivity and reduce common distractions when learning to code online.

 ---